 Drawing on the tenets of Ernest Boyer’s 1990 Scholarship Reconsidered, TRAILS incorporates a citation system that helps provide evidence of teaching excellence as defined through peer-review; it also facilitates faculty members’ ability to update teaching materials with new empirical and theoretical advances in the discipline; and it provides access to cutting-edge innovations in teaching and learning.

 Underlying TRAILS’ development is the assumption that being a content expert does not automatically convey pedagogical expertise in that topical domain.
 Similarly, good teachers are not born; people can learn to be good teachers if they have access to effective teaching techniques and materials.
-TRAILS provides the traditional mechanism of peer-review for judging effective pedagogy/quality content as reflected in the TRAILS submission acceptance criteria, and user feedback, via a rating system, for judging classroom impact and improving effectiveness.
+TRAILS provides the traditional mechanism of peer-review for judging effective pedagogy/quality content as reflected in the TRAILS submission acceptance criteria.

 At the heart of TRAILS is an extensive electronic database accompanied by a user-friendly search-engine interface to assist in submitting teaching materials (of all media types) and finding teaching materials for various venues, topics, and education levels.
 Sociologists wishing to submit materials for consideration for inclusion in TRAILS will provide information to guide the peer assessment by briefly and specifically answering: “What new knowledge, ability, or attitude will students gain as a result of this resource?”
 And, “How will students demonstrate this new knowledge, ability, or attitude?”
 By providing goals for the teaching materials, authors help other users understand the purpose of the teaching resource.
 By providing assessments related to those goals, authors help other users gather evidence about the effectiveness of that resource within the users’ institutional contexts.